ShrushtiParikh/Menu-driven-task/README.md

 In this project, I learnt how to create a Menu-Driven Task Scheduler in C using function pointers.

-By the end of this project, you'll have built a functional task scheduler where you can:
+A functional task scheduler where you can:
 - Add tasks with descriptions, due dates, and priorities.
 - View a list of tasks.
 - Delete tasks by their ID.
-- Dynamically sort tasks by priority or due date using function pointers.
 - Persist data across program runs by saving tasks to a file.

 ## File Structure